mobile-bungalow/flappy/readme.md

 ## Flappy

+A rust bird jumping game that is definetly not flappy bird.

 run with

 ```bash
 cargo run --release
 ```

-press space to jump. and escape to reset and paush
+Press space to jump and escape to reset and pause.